UBC-OpenRobotics/SpeechRecognition/README.md

 Then you need to place its contents in `/usr/local/share/pocketsphinx/model/en-us/en-us`

-## Installing PyGTK
+## Installing PyGTK and Pygst
-The recognizer.py script in pocketsphinx requires pygtk installed, however a simple
+The recognizer.py script in pocketsphinx requires pygtk and pygst installed, however a simple

 `pip install PyGTK`